margherita-moretti/Roof-shape-classification/4_ASA_index_validation/README.md

 ## Interpreting the result

 The rank-biserial r ranges from -1 to 1; conventional benchmarks are ~0.1 small, ~0.3 medium, ~0.5 large.
 It also has a direct concrete reading: `(1 − r) / 2` is the probability that a randomly picked pair from the two classes is ordered the "wrong" way round — i.e. `1 − (1−r)/2` is how often ASA correctly ranks a random piano/sloped pair, which is often easier to communicate than the r statistic alone.

-## Limitation

-`tipo` is the same sample the 0.6 threshold was chosen from — this test is therefore evaluated on the calibration sample itself, not on held-out data.
-The result reflects how cleanly the threshold fits the sample it was picked on; it is not yet an out-of-sample validation.
-A held-out subset (labelled but *not* looked at when choosing the threshold) would be needed to rule out optimistic bias from fitting and evaluating on the same data.